simoneconigliaro/Movies/README.md

 # Movie App
-Movie app made using Dagger2, RxJava, MVVM, ViewModel, LiveData, Retrofit, Room, JUnit4, JUnit5 and Espresso.
+Movie app made using Dagger2, MVVM, ViewModel, LiveData, Retrofit, Room, JUnit4, JUnit5 and Espresso.
 ## Description
 - The app shows a list of movies fetching the data from an API.
 - The data get cached for 10 minutes.